$1,750,000 Settlement for Undocumented Worker in Queens Ladder and Scaffold Fall Case

-At the time of the accident, Plaintiff was told to stand on a ladder on top of a scaffold so he could paint a ceiling beam.
-The Plaintiff was elevated between fifteen and eighteen feet.
-Plaintiff and the ladder he was on fell to the ground because the scaffold was unsteady.
+Our client was working at a construction site in Astoria, Queens.
+At the time of the accident, he was told to stand on a ladder on top of a scaffold so he could paint a ceiling beam.
+To do this, he placed a 10-foot wooden A-frame ladder on top of a 5-foot high Baker rolling scaffold.
+Our client was elevated about fifteen to eighteen feet in the air.

-Plaintiff successfully moved for summary judgment on the issue of liability pursuant to Labor Law 240(1), rendering the case a "damages-only" trial.
+Plaintiff successfully moved for summary judgement on the issue of liability pursuant to Labor Law 240(1), rendering the case a “damages-only” trial.

 As a result of his injuries, Plaintiff continued to experience pain to his back and right wrist.
 Plaintiff had not returned to work following his accident.
 Plaintiff did not pursue a lost wage claim for various reasons.